buymeasoda/refdocs/git.md

 Merge a specified branch into the current branch

 	git merge <branch>

+Merge a specified branch from a remote into the current branch

+	git merge <remote>/<branch>

 Switch to the specified branch and merge in the contents of the current branch (merge only occurs on filesystem, no commit is made)